Welcome New Generation Instance Types

 Hadoop and New Generation Instance Types

-To get a better idea about the performance of the new instance types using Hadoop framework, we ran the Hadoop Terasort benchmark on sample data and compared the runtime for sorting 100GB of data with block size set to 512M.
-We observed 30-50% improvement using c3.2xlarge (new generation) compared to c1.xlarge (old generation).
+To get a better idea about the new instance types’ performance using the Hadoop framework, we ran the Hadoop Terasort benchmark on sample data and compared the runtime for sorting 100GB of data with a block size set to 512M.
+We observed 30-50 percent improvement using c3.2xlarge (new generation) compared to c1.xlarge (old generation).
 The improvements are in the expected range as suggested by ECU improvement.

 The Dark Side – Low Storage Capacity

-However, one place where C3 instance family lacks is the low local data storage capacity compared to previous generation.
+However, one place where C3 instance family lacks is the low local data storage capacity compared to the previous generation.
 For example, c1.xlarge has 1.6 TB of instance storage compared to only 160 GB available on c3.xlarge, or 640 GB on the high-end expensive c3.8xlarge instance.